-- ▶ Georgia Institute of Technology-Main Campus (Atlanta, GA) - Indiana University-Bloomington (Bloomington, IN) - ▶ Iowa State University (Ames, IA) - ▶ Michigan State University (East Lansing, MI) - ▶ Ohio State University-Main Campus (Columbus, OH) - ▶ Pennsylvania State University-Main Campus (University Park, PA) - ▶ Purdue University-Main Campus (West Lafayette, IN) - Rutgers University-New Brunswick (New Brunswick, NJ) - ▶ Texas A & M University-College Station (College Station, TX) - ▶ The University of Texas at Austin (Austin, TX) - ▶ University at Buffalo (Buffalo, NY) - ▶ University of Arizona (Tucson, AZ) - ▶ University of California-Berkeley (Berkeley, CA) - ▶ University of California-Davis (Davis, CA) - University of California-Irvine (Irvine, CA) - ▶ University of California-Los Angeles (Los Angeles, CA) - University of California-San Diego (La Jolla, CA) - ▶ University of California-Santa Barbara (Santa Barbara, CA) - ▶ University of Colorado Boulder (Boulder, CO) - University of Florida (Gainesville, FL) - University of Illinois at Urbana-Champaign (Champaign, IL) - University of Iowa (Iowa City, IA) - University of Kansas (Lawrence, KS) - ▶ University of Maryland-College Park (College Park, MD) - University of Michigan-Ann Arbor (Ann Arbor, MI) - ▶ University of Minnesota-Twin Cities (Minneapolis, MN) - ▶ University of Missouri-Columbia (Columbia, MO) - ▶ University of Nebraska-Lincoln (Lincoln, NE) - ▶ University of North Carolina at Chapel Hill (Chapel Hill, NC) - ▶ University of Oregon (Eugene, OR) - University of Pittsburgh-Pittsburgh Campus (Pittsburgh, PA) - University of Virginia-Main Campus (Charlottesville, VA) - ▶ University of Washington-Seattle Campus (Seattle, WA) - ▶ University of Wisconsin-Madison (Madison, WI)
+- Georgia Institute of Technology-Main Campus (Atlanta, GA) - Indiana University-Bloomington (Bloomington, IN) - Iowa State University (Ames, IA) - Michigan State University (East Lansing, MI) - Ohio State University-Main Campus (Columbus, OH) - Pennsylvania State University-Main Campus (University Park, PA) - Purdue University-Main Campus (West Lafayette, IN) - Rutgers University-New Brunswick (New Brunswick, NJ) Texas A & M University-College Station (College Station, TX) - The University of Texas at Austin (Austin, TX) - University of Texas at Austin (Aus University at Buffalo (Buffalo, NY) - University of Arizona (Tucson, AZ) - University of California-Berkeley (Berkeley, CA) - University of California-Devis (Davis, CA) - University of California-Irvine (Irvine, CA) - University of California-Los Angeles (Los Angeles, CA) - University of California-San Diego (La Jolla, CA) - University of California-Santa Barbara (Santa Barbara, CA) - University of Colorado Boulder (Boulder, CO) - University of Florida (Gainesville, FL) - University of Illinois at Urbana-Champaign (Champaign, IL) - University of Iowa (Iowa City, IA) - University of Kansas (Lawrence, KS) - University of Maryland-College Park (College Park, MD) - University of Michigan-Ann Arbor (Ann Arbor, MI) - University of Minnesota-Twin Cities (Minneapolis, MN) - University of Missouri-Columbia (Columbia, MO) University of Nebraska-Lincoln (Lincoln, NE) - University of Nebraska-Lincoln (Lincoln, NE) University of North Carolina at Chapel Hill, NC) - University of Oregon (Eugene, OR) - University of Pittsburgh-Pittsburgh Campus (Pittsburgh, PA) - University of Virginia-Main Campus (Charlottesville, VA) - University of Washington-Seattle Campus (Seattle, WA) - University of Wisconsin-Madison (Madison, WI)

 Figure 1.
-Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2010
+Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2012

-NOTE: For this survey year, institutions were required to report race and ethnicity using the 1997 (new) Office of Management and Budget categories.
-For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
+NOTE: For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
 Median values for the comparison group will not add to 100 percent.
 See "Use of Median Values for Comparison Group" in the Methodological Notes at the end of this report for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2013, Fall Enrollment component.

 Figure 2.
-Unduplicated 12-month headcount of all students and of undergraduate students (2009-10), total FTE enrollment (2009-10), and full- and part-time fall enrollment (Fall 2010)
+Unduplicated 12-month headcount of all students and of undergraduate students (2011-12), total FTE enrollment (2011-12), and full- and part-time fall enrollment (Fall 2012)

 NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes at the end of this report.
-Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
+Total headcount, FTE, and fulland part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2010, 12-month Enrollment component and Spring 2011, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2012, 12-month Enrollment component and Spring 2013, Fall Enrollment component.

 Figure 3.
-Number of degrees awarded, by level: 2009-10
+Number of degrees awarded, by level: 2011-12

-Methodology Notes.
+NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2010, Completions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2012, Completions component.

 Figure 4.
-Academic year tuition and required fees for full-time, first-time, degree/certificate-seeking undergraduates: 2007-08--2010-11
+Academic year tuition and required fees for full-time, first-time, degree/certificate-seeking undergraduates: 2009-10--2012-13

 NOTE: The tuition and required fees shown here are the lowest reported from the categories of in-district, in-state, and out-of-state.
-N is the number of institutions in the comparison group.
+N is the number of institutions in the comparison group

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2010, Institutional Characteristics component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2012, Institutional Characteristics component.